 (b) The JFS 01051 "Application for Additional Post Adoption Special Services Subsidy (PASSS) Funding for Extraordinary Circumstances" (rev. 7/2016).

-(c) The JFS 01052 "Credentials for Providers of PASSS Funded Therapeutic Services and Memorandum of Understanding" (rev. 1/2014).
+(c) The JFS 01052 "Credentials of Professional Providers of PASSS Funded Therapeutic Services and Memorandum of Understanding" (rev. 4/2019).

 (d) The JFS 04059 "Explanation of State Hearing Procedures" (rev. 1/2015).